 Flat vs Sloping Vineyards:

-The degree of slope to a vineyard can be important for several reasons: air flow through the canopy, soil drainage, level of water movement and possible erosion, ease of working in amongst the vines, managing with equipment and then the ease of harvesting the grapes.
-There is no perfect slope as it will depend on what is the primary limiting factor of concern.
+The degree of slope to a vineyard can be important for several reasons: air flow through the canopy, soil drainage, level of water retention, movement and possible erosion, ease of working in amongst the vines, managing equipment and then the ease of harvesting the grapes.
+There is no perfect slope as it will depend on what is the key limiting factor of concern.

 • Flat 0% – 2.5% : Easy to manage and harvest, little soil erosion, may be prone to cold air inversions in places with frost problems.